Tom-Nagy/walking-around/README.md

 Solve :

 Issue : The middle column in activities.html show a gap on very large screens and is not horizontally centered on medium screens.
-Solve : Add some extra padding-left to the div that wrap the content to fix the gap.
-Add an extra classe "col-sm-8" to better fit with the content so that the column is centered horizontally.
+Solve : Add ```display: inline``` to the <ul> of the middle column so it behave like a <p> as in the other column.
+I the added some margin-left to the <li> so the markers display within the column and don't "stick" to the left.

+Issue : The background-image is flickering when scrolling the content. solve :

 ### Solved